top of page

 Rhode Island

 In 2022 a bill passed designating neonics as "resticted use," barring them from retail sale and only allowing use by certified applicators.
+It also prohibits their use on any linden or basswood tree, or to any plant when it is blossoming.

 Vermont

-To find your Vermont legislators: click here
+Please thank your Vermont legislators: click here to find them.

 IMG_4743.jpg